 - Gastroduodenal diseases - reflux problems, gastric and/or duodenal ulcers and cancers

-Some common surgeries include:
+Common surgeries include:

-- Tonsillectomy - surgical removal of one or both tonsils to manage and/or treat tonsillitis
+- Tonsillectomy: Surgical removal of one or both tonsils to manage and/or treat tonsillitis

-- Endoscopic sinal surgery
+- Endoscopic sinus surgery